National Law University, Jodhpur: LLM

 The university offers a fully residential 1 Year (two-semester) LL.M. in Corporate Laws and Intellectual Property Rights.
 The selection for this program takes place through Common Law Admission Test (PG).

 The intake capacity for the LL.M. program is 50 Students with 15%, 7.5% and 5% seats being reserved for Scheduled Castes, Scheduled Tribes and Specially Abled Persons respectively.

 MBA

-The university offers a four-semester fully residential M.B.A. program with specialization in Insurance.
+The university offers a four-semester fully residential M.B.A. program with specialisation in Insurance.

 The intake capacity for the MBA program is 40 Students with 15%, 7.5% and 3% seats being reserved for Scheduled Castes, Scheduled Tribes and Physically Handicapped candidates respectively.

 The selection for this program happens based on two factors which are taken together to decide the merit.